raspberrypilearning/lego-plotter/en/step_6.md

 --- task ---

-Add this line to set up a shortcut variable for the button after the similar lines for the motors:
+Add this line to create an object for the button after the similar lines for the motors:

 --- code ---
 ---